vechiato/vechiato.github.io/content/blog/Book The Principles of Product Development Flow.md

 ### Key Takeaway 2: Manage Queues Effectively
 - Explanation: Queues are a significant source of inefficiency.
 Managing queues reduces cycle time and increases predictability in the development process.
 - Personal Reflection: Recognising and managing queues helped us identify bottlenecks and implement solutions that drastically cut down our lead times.
 - Quote: “Queues are the single most important cause of poor product development performance.”
-(Chapter 3, Page 42) – Donald G. Reinertsen
+(Chapter 3, Page 42)

 ### Key Takeaway 3: Embrace Small Batch Sizes
 - Explanation: Smaller batches lead to faster feedback and reduced cycle times.
 This principle helps in making the development process more responsive and flexible.